NanoComp/meep/doc/docs/Installation.md

 ### Building From Source

 Here we provide instructions for building parallel PyMeep from source on Ubuntu 16.04.
 The parallel version can still be run serially by running a script with just `python` instead of `mpirun -n 4 python`.
 If you really don't want to install MPI and parallel HDF5, just replace `libhdf5-openmpi-dev` with `libhdf5-dev`, and remove the `--with-mpi`, `CC=mpicc`, and `CPP=mpicxx` flags.
 The paths to HDF5 will also need to be adjusted to `/usr/lib/x86_64-linux-gnu/hdf5/serial` and `/usr/include/hdf5/serial`.
 Note that this script builds with Python 3 by default.
-If you ant to use Python 2, just point the `PYTHON` variable to the appropriate interpreter when calling `autogen.sh` for building Meep.
+If you want to use Python 2, just point the `PYTHON` variable to the appropriate interpreter when calling `autogen.sh` for building Meep, and use `pip` instead of `pip3`.

 ```bash
 #!/bin/bash